NULabNortheastern/digitalassignmentshowcase/textanalysis/Lewis-IncarcerationArchives/README.md

 # Corpus Building and Computational Text Analysis

-## Text Analysis
+This module will go over:
-	How to create a corpus (of texts): tools and methodologies (Day I) Part I: Questions involved in creating a corpus
+- How to create a corpus (of texts): tools and methodologies (Day I)
+	- Part I: Questions involved in creating a corpus
-		Part II: How to create a corpus
+	- Part II: How to create a corpus
-	How to analyze data using Voyant (Day II)
+- How to analyze a corpus using Voyant, Storybench, and other web-broswer tools (Day II)

 ## Individual Class Info
 ENGL 3370: Writing Cultures